-Things are not always going as one planned them in our house.
+In our house things are not always going as we planned them.
 There’s often something that gets in a way of our grand plans for a day trip.
 It can be a laundry list of things that need to be done in the house or in the garden.
-Sometimes it's a simple thing of making a choice of where to go - Banff?
+Sometimes it's a simple thing of making a choice where to go - Banff?
 Kananaskis?
 Or maybe Waterton?

-All that happens until you have a guest in your house and you have only one day to show all the beauty of Rockies.
-All of a the sudden all the plans got super clear and we decided to show her some iconic places in the Banff National Park.
+All that happens until you have a guest in your house who has only one day in the city.
+All of a the sudden all the travel plans got super clear and we decided to show her some iconic places in the Banff National Park.

 Before we jump into the day trip story, let us introduce you to our "old" Ukrainian friend from Montreal - Anya (red haired gal in the pictures).
 She was attending a conference in UofC and we had only one free day in her busy schedule for this trip.
-She loves nature and a Banff National Park visit was in her bucket list.
+She loves nature and Banff National Park visit was in her bucket list.

 The Two Jack Lake has a lot to offer for a photographer.
 We photographed a lot of happy couples here.
-After normal selfies and jumping on the rocks we were just looking at the mountain reflection in water chilling and watching peddle boarders.
+After normal selfies and jumping on the rocks we were just looking at the mountains reflection in water, chilling and watching peddle boarders.
 It is such a great place to bring your family and have a day at the lake or a picnic.

 After Two Jack Lake we drove to Lake Minnewanka.
 It was packed with tourist buses and tons of people walking on its shores.
 After a brief discussion, we decided to take all the pictures from the car while driving by and went to Town of Banff.

 We stopped briefly at the Fairmont Banff Springs to take a picture of its castle-like building.
 On our way out from the town we stoped for another "must have photo" - a Town of Banff sign picture.

 Our last stop was at Lake Louise.
 It was a sunny, warm day and the lake was only partially covered in ice (it’s end of May, just for the record lol).
 The turquoise color of the water was absolutely majestic and attracted a lot of tourists who planted themselves at the entrance to the lake.

-The day went fast and after a while, we got back to our car, had some hot tea with snacks and got back to Calgary.
+The day went fast and after a while, we got back to our car.
+We had some hot tea with snacks and got back to Calgary.